xpl/useless/README.md

         require ('useless/server/deploy'),
 ```

+This will add test & build phase to app startup sequence, aborting if something went wrong.

 For re-scheduling startup on source change, run your application under `nodemon` or `supervisor`.
+There also exists `.nodemonignore` which you can edit to exclude some files from monitoring.